Siege of Aledo: Battle

-Emir Ibn Tašufin returned to the Iberian Peninsula in 1089, using Gibraltar as a landing point.
+Yusuf returned to al-Andalus in 1090, using Gibraltar as a landing point.
 At Algeciras, his troops were joined by those of Sevillian al-Mu'tamid, and together they advanced to Málaga, where the taifa Tamim ibn Buluggin joined them with his hosts.
-The aim of the Sevillian emir, despite his protests as a defender of Islam against the Christian raids from Aledo, was to take the castle and the dominion of Murcia for his son, which his own vizier had taken from him.
+The aim of al-Mu'tamid, despite his protests as a defender of Islam against the Christian raids from Aledo, was to take the castle and the dominion of Murcia for his son, which his own vizier had taken from him.

 On the way to Aledo, Abdallah ibn Buluggin from Granada and al-Mu‘tásim bi-l-Lah from Almería joined the already numerous force. while Ibn Rashiq of Murcia collaborated by sending men and money.

 The Muslim army set up camp at the foot of the castle of Aledo, and began to harass the Christian position by means of mangonels and ballistas shots, built expressly by expert craftsmen brought from Murcia.

 The assaults occurred day and night, with one of the emirs' army attacking in rotation each day. but time passed without achieving the surrender of the Leonese garrison.
 The morale of the besiegers began to suffer and tensions arose between them, to the point that Ibn Rashiq, fearing that al-Mu'tamid intended to annex Murcia to his taifa of Seville, supplied the besieged.
-Finally dismissed by Ibn Tašufin due to a fatwa, the Murcians abandoned the siege, refused to submit to the Sevillians and asked for help from the Christian king Alfonso VI.
+Finally dismissed by Yusuf due to a fatwa, the Murcians abandoned the siege, refused to submit to the Sevillians and asked for help from the Christian king Alfonso VI.

-El Cid intended to relieve the city, but it would be the monarch himself who would march at the head of his troops to liberate Aledo, causing the Almoravids to retreat after a four-month siege.
-At the end of the summer and after insistent requests from the garrison and the Murcians who were hostile to Ibn Tašufin, Alfonso set out to relieve the city.
-After this setback, Yusuf ibn Tašufin briefly continued his peninsular campaign, seizing Talavera de la Reina and Madrid, but after being rejected in Guadalajara he retreated to Cordoba, to end up returning to his North African possessions.
+El Cid intended to relieve the city, but it would be Alfonso himself who would march at the head of his troops to liberate Aledo, causing the Almoravids to retreat after a four-month siege.
+At the end of the summer and after insistent requests from the garrison and the Murcians who were hostile to Yusuf, Alfonso set out to relieve the city.

+After the failure to capture Aledo, Yusuf decided it would be more to his advantage to begin to take control of al-Andalus from the Taifa kingdoms.
+As a result, Yusuf ordered his general, Syr ibn Abi Bakr, to invade the Taifa of Seville and other Muslim held territories.
+Yusuf returned to North Africa while his forces over the next nine month captured numerous cities including Tarifa, Cordoba, Carmona, and finally Seville.